 Try to use terms such as Indie, subsidiary, conglomerate, big six to denote the types of company.

 How many specific roles were given a title?
 How were actors roles split up?
 Are you surprised at how many/few there are?
 You could have a look at IMDB's full credits listing to get a sense of how selective these opening titles are!!!

 Which ONE person gets TWO credits for the same role?
 Detail precisely the order/wording of this.

-Denote (describe in detail, illustrating with screenshots) the design of the titles: font (this is a serif font; this is a sans-serif font), colour, case (UPPER, lower, Sentence), size, positioning, any movement/animation, any additional graphical elements.
+Denote (describe in detail, illustrating with screenshots) the design of the titles: font (Georgia is a serif font; Helvetica is a sans-serif font), colour, case (UPPER, lower, Sentence), size, positioning, any movement/animation, any additional graphical elements.

 Discuss the probable preferred reading: what the filmmakers are trying to symbolically communicate to the audience.
 Do the titles/their design connote/signify the genre and/or anything about the narrative?

 How is sound used to provide narrative exposition and/or genre signification?
 This is also a key exam question!MUSIC (not necessarily non-diegetic; eg Baby Driver).
 Music genre usually helps to signify a likely genre (and audience), eg jazz: older (25-44+ or even older), upmarket (ABC1); heavy metal: youth (15-34+, older if an older band, youth if a cover version of an older band), downmarket (C2DE), possibly more male.